eyaler/ediking/README.md

 - ?prompt=... - Prompt loaded and auto-saved

 ### iframe convenience features
-- Prevents iframe from stealing focus
+- Prevent iframe from stealing focus on load
+- Have iframe listen to keyboard shortcut to show code
-- Adds `target="_blank"` to `a` links of different origin, to allow opening from iframe
+- Add `target="_blank"` to `a` links of different origin, to allow opening from iframe
 - Grab title and favicon from iframe

 ### Experimental Writer / Rewriter Chrome API integration